gered/SyntaxHighlightingThemes/CLion/README.md

-You must create a `RailsCasts` theme inside CLion first.
-Do this in Settings > Editor > Colors & Fonts, select any existing scheme and click "Save As" and name the new scheme `RailsCasts`

-Close CLion, then go to `~/Library/Preferences/clion10/colors` and there should be a `RailsCasts.icls` file which can be replaced with this one.
+Import this file into CLion under Settings > Editor > Color Scheme, and then use the "Import Scheme" function.

 #### Note: